 Getting to Bender

-Bender has good bus connections with Chisinau, the journey taking less than two hours.
+Bender has good bus connections with Chisinau, with the journey taking less than two hours.
 By road is the only way to access Bender.
-All roads along the Moldovan border will have an official military style checkpoint, where you will need to show your passport, complete some paperwork, then pay a small fee if you are entering by car.
-It’s all very straightforward.
-We had no problems entering or exiting.
-You will need the appropriate paperwork from your hire company, so be sure you tell them that you will be driving into Bender, Transnistria.
+All roads along the Moldovan border have official, military-style checkpoints, where you’ll need to show your passport, complete some paperwork, and pay a small fee if entering by car.

 Where to stay in Bender